elc45/fisher-hmc-paper/main.typ

 method widely used in Bayesian inference for sampling from complex posterior distributions.
-HMC can explore high-dimensional parameter spaces more efficiently than traditional MCMC techniques, which makes it popular in probabilistic programming libraries like Stan and PyMC.
+HMC can explore high-dimensional parameter spaces more efficiently than traditional MCMC techniques, which makes it popular in probabilistic programming libraries like Stan #cite(<carpenter_stan_2017>, form: "prose") and PyMC.
 However, the performance of HMC depends critically on the parameterization of the posterior space.
 Modern samplers automate a part of these reparametrizations by adapting a "mass matrix" in the warmup phase of sampling.
 A common approach in HMC is to estimate a mass